 What is ZFF 72?

-ZFF 72 is a contest that gives you 72 hours to produce a film lasting no longer than 72 seconds.
+ZFF 72 is an online contest that gives you 72 hours to produce a film lasting no longer than 72 seconds.
 The contest is organised by the Zurich Film Festival (ZFF) and open to all interested in filmmaking.
-For each contest, ZFF will announce the theme online at 12 noon on September 28, 2018.
-From then on, you have until Monday, October 1 at 12 noon to come up with a story based on the given theme, shoot and cut your film.
+For each contest, ZFF will announce the theme shortly before the 72h countdown.
+From then on, you have 72h to come up with a story based on the given theme, shoot and cut your film.
 An overview of all submitted films from the last years can be found in our film archive.

 How do I register for ZFF 72?